Robotic-Assisted Aortic Valve Repair

 outcome.
 Possible risks include:

-- Blood clot, possibly leading to stroke or a heart attack
+Blood clots, possibly leading to stroke or a heart attack

-How do I get ready for robotic-assisted aortic valve repair?
+How do I get ready for robotic-assisted aortic valve replacement?

 As you plan for the surgery, you and your healthcare provider will decide what kind